sofa-framework/doc/components/topology/mapping/identitytopologicalmapping.md

 <!-- generate_doc -->
 # IdentityTopologicalMapping

-This class is a specific implementation of TopologicalMapping where the destination topology should be kept identical to the source topology.
+TopologicalMapping where the destination topology should be kept identical to the source topology.
 The implementation currently assumes that both topology have been initialized identically.

 __Target__: Sofa.Component.Topology.Mapping